openresty/lua-nginx-module/README.markdown

 Issue a synchronous but still non-blocking *Nginx Subrequest* using `uri`.

-Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even `ngx_lua` itself and etc etc etc.
+Nginx's subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even `ngx_lua` itself and etc etc etc.

 Also note that subrequests just mimic the HTTP interface but there is *no* extra HTTP/TCP traffic *nor* IPC involved.
 Everything works internally, efficiently, on the C level.